stefantds/csvdecoder/README.md

 ## Configuration

-The behaviour of the decoder can be configured by passing one of following options when creating the decoder:
+The behavior of the decoder can be configured by passing one of following options when creating the decoder:
 - Comma: the character that separates values.
 Default value is comma.
-- IgnoreHeaders: if set to true, the first line will be ignored
+- IgnoreHeaders: if set to true, the first line will be ignored.
+This is useful when the CSV file contains a header line.
 - IgnoreUnmatchingFields: if set to true, the number of records and scan targets are allowed to be different.
 By default, if they don't match exactly it will cause an error.

 ```golang